AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 - `word`: value has to match a distinct word in the component, a word is any sequence of letters and numbers surrounded by spaces
   Example: `filter name.word:will`
-  > Returns the contacts who has "will" as a word.
+  > Returns the contacts who have "will" as a word.
   > For example, names like "Will Pherell" but not ones containing "will"
   > somewhere in the middle of the word like "Fred Mcwilliams".